urbancompasspony/balloon/README.md

 # auto-ballooning

-This code serve one purpose: Run an auto-ballooning on QEMU/KVM virtualized systems!
+This code serves one purpose: Run an auto-ballooning on QEMU/KVM virtualized systems!
 Does not works with KSM.

 # How it works?